 Ciudad, Bolivar, Venezuela

-Beautiful 2,600 acres of agricultural land.
+Beautiful 2,578 acres of agricultural land.
 Some of the harvest includes peanuts, which produced some of the highest yields this year.
+Currently being produced for export direct to China, is Mung Beans and Sesame Seed.
+The farm can also produce corn, cotton, soybeans, cattle swine, and fish.
 Included with this land is a home with 1,500sf, 3 bedrooms, 2 bathrooms, A/C, and a 2 car garage.
 The home has a large front porch and has ceramic tile flooring including the carport and porch.
 Also included are 6 additional properties for workers.
 Seller is willing to negotiate with any potential buyer for such items as furniture, tractors, trucks, machinery, etc. All irrigation equipment is included with the land sale.
+See documents tab for a full list of equipment.
 Half of the property is located inside the city limits of the state capital city, as well as located very close to the Orinoco Crude Oil Reserve.
 Altagracia has a large deposit of valuable granite in one area of the property.
 The granite of Venezuela is in much demand for its good quality and coloring.
 Seller financing is available to qualified buyers.
 Great investment opportunity, excellent potential for housing development, or business location for all your needs with employee housing at a great value!

 - Buyer's Fee: 2% or $2,000, whichever is greater